-My business partner is very industrious and makes many tote bags for us to offer to our customers at the feed store.
-We started making them back in 2010 and they remain popular still, today.
-Many people have caught on to this wonderful use of potential trash for the landfills.
+My friend is very industrious and makes tote bags.
+She started making them back in 2010 and they remain popular still today.
+Many people have caught on to this wonderful use of potential trash for landfills.
 These tote bags are sturdier than most other tote bags.
 My bag is going on three years old and gets weekly use, if not more often.
 It has no rips and the handles are still sturdy and intact.

 If you haven’t seen the feed bag totes, the directions can be found on The Happiest Camper Homestead.